timqian/weekly-report/README.md

 ## What is weekly-report

-Recursively inspect dirs inside your working dir and auto generate weekly commit report from git log for you.
+Recursively inspect dirs inside your working dir and generate beautified commit report of last 7 days.

 ## When will you need it